knyar/nginx-lua-prometheus/README.md

 Metrics will be available at `http://your.nginx:9145/metrics`.
 Note that the gauge metric in this example contains values obtained from nginx global state, so they get set immediately before metrics are returned to the client.

+If you experience problems indicating that nginx doesn't know how to interpret lua-commands and you use an external module for nginx-lua-support (e.g. the `libnginx-mod-http-lua` package on Debian) try adding

+    load_module modules/ndk_http_module.so;
+    load_module modules/ngx_http_lua_module.so;

+to the beginning of `nginx.conf` to ensure the modules are loaded.

 ## API reference